Beauty World food guide

 Image credit: @thesignaturepatisserie

 While most fans flock towards The Signature Patisserie for fluffy muffins, others return for the lesser-known—yet equally impressive—selection at their cafe.
-Whether it’s The Breakfast Burger ($17++) or The French Toast ($16), their menu comfortably matches up to the expectations set by their signature muffins.
-Lunchtime dining is also available, to which you can order tortilla pizzas, pasta, and sides to offer you a midday pick-me-up.
+Whether it’s The Breakfast Burger ($20++) or The French Toast ($18++), their menu comfortably matches up to the expectations set by their signature muffins.
+Lunchtime dining is also available—order tortilla pizzas, pasta, and sides for a nice midday pick-me-up.

 Address: 21 Lorong Kilat, #01-01, Sun Court, Singapore 598123